Steve Bruce: Aston Villa boss says injuries are behind their dip in form

 Aston Villa boss Steve Bruce says the loss of too many key injured players is an explanation for their untimely tumble down the Championship table.

-Villa have dropped from fourth to eighth after a five-game winless run.
+The loss of injured captain John Terry has triggered a drop from fourth to eighth in their five-match winless run.

-Already without captain John Terry and striker Jonathan Kodjia, they also lost top scorer Albert Adomah in the Boxing Day defeat at Brentford.
+Terry is now back in full training - but Villa lost top scorer Albert Adomah in the Boxing Day defeat at Brentford.

 "I'm not making excuses.
 But we keep chopping and changing as we've lost key players," Bruce told BBC WM.

-"You hope it won't derail you. but we're without our best players.
+"You hope it won't derail you, but we're without our best players.
 And, when you need your big ones to do something and pull you out of the mire, they're not here."

-On top of the 18th-minute loss of 12-goal winger Adomah with a stomach injury, Bruce is also without defender Chris Samba and midfielder Henri Lansbury, who both have hamstring injuries, while experienced striker Gabby Agbonlahor has been limited to just two starts this season.
+On top of the 18th-minute loss of 12-goal winger Adomah with a stomach injury, Bruce is also without last season's top scorer Jonathan Kodjia and experienced striker Gabby Agbonlahor, who has been limited to just two starts this season.

+Added to that, skipper Terry's nine-match absence has coincided with hamstring injuries to fellow defender Chris Samba and midfielder Henri Lansbury.

+But Bruce has at last been given good news about Terry, who has a chance of returning for new Middlesbrough boss Tony Pulis's first game in charge on Saturday.

 The John Terry effect